FREE SHIPPING: UK £38 USA $48 Canada $75 EU €75 REST OF WORLD £300

 11. Pomegranate

 Pomegranates are not only a good source of vitamin C, a natural antihistamine, they also support gut health and contain a polyphenol called ellagic acid, that can help stabilise mast cells through its powerful anti-inflammatory effect.
+However, we would suggest eating a whole pomegranate rather than the juice, as most juices are heat-treated, which destroys vitamin C.

 12. Sprouted lentils

 Sprouted lentils have been found to be an excellent source of the DAO enzyme, the enzyme that is responsible for metabolising histamine.
+They are also easy to digest and packed full of protein.
+Small black, green, or Puy lentils work best.

 13. Mung bean sprouts